 The Olmsteds have enjoyed living in an old home with all the modern-day conveniences.
 In 2017, they are planning a move and their house will be for sale.
 Angela is hopeful that another family will be able to enjoy the house as much as they have.
 Sell house fast to selldirectiowa.com, the company is run by Matt Young and Tony Romeo.

 The classic white, red-roofed cape off Trents Ferry Road, featured in our Summer 2008

 issue, showcases the vibrant, fun-loving personalities of those who live inside it.

 Though the historical home is over 200 years old, it has been updated to include modern comforts.
 Cheerful pinks and greens as well as nature motifs throughout—

 an iron butterfly above the sofa, custom dragonfly embellishments on colorful drapery and dragonflies hand-painted on the kitchen floor—convey the sense of whimsy embraced by the homeowners Caroline and Mike Malott and family.

-Since publication in 2008, the Malotts have been hard at work on their home, installing a pool and pavilion, adding a new master bath, flipping the living and dining spaces, expanding and renovating the kitchen and mudroom, installing a new bright-red metal roof and….adopting Kunekune pigs and a barn for them!
+Since publication in 2008, the Malotts have been hard at work on their home, installing a pool and pavilion, adding a new master bath, flipping the living and dining spaces, completing a kitchen remodeling project to expand and renovate the kitchen and mudroom, installing a new bright-red metal roof and….adopting Kunekune pigs and a barn for them!

 Colorful Christmas Collections